 - Is your password criteria strong enough?
 It seems absurd, but the most popular password in the world is still “password.”
 While some of the blame for that is on the individual, some should also be on the identity manager who allowed “password” to be chosen.
 The ideal length of a password is 12 to 14 characters and includes letters, numbers and special characters.

 - Do you audit your identity management system regularly?
 Time breeds complacency.
 After a short period of sticking to security protocols, many individuals will start to let those standards slide.
 To prevent this, consider doing yearly compliance reviews, where you use RRA to help you check in on practices and offer training and system updates to problem areas.

 Identity Management isn’t a one-time thing.
 It’s an ongoing process that’s going to require consistent management.
 Using processes like identity management audits, automated password changes, and network access checks can simplify a complicated task while keeping your network secure.

 Implementing RRA as a first step will help you better understand your own organization and risks that may not be identified via other methods.
-AC Global Risk offers this technology for a wide range of enterprise uses and can implement an RRA program rapidly, remotely and in any language with high accuracy.
+Clearspeed offers this technology for a wide range of enterprise uses and can implement an RRA program rapidly, remotely and in any language with high accuracy.
 For more information, contact us today.

 Image Source | Unsplash user Thomas Kvistholt